 Recently I was talking to a mom who had several children.
 She commented on how the kids were driving her crazy that day, and asked if I had ever dealt with that when my kids were younger.
 I laughed, and told her that I remember having quite a few days like that!

 She then asked me what I did when I had “one of those days”.
-I shared with her the following article from my booklet “Mirror Mirror on the Wall, Who’s the Best Mom of All?”
+I shared with her this article that I wrote back when my kids were young.

 Well, since I don’t REALLY want to resign as a mother, I decided that I had better come up with a way to handle “those” kind of days, and keep my sanity at the same time.